Mother’s kidney donation provided son a second chance at life | Case study

 Medical History and Diagnosis

-Now that the question of donor had been solved, the patients started their quest for centres of renal transplantation which utilises the state-of-the-art equipment to reap better prospects.
+Now that the question of donor had been solved, the patients started their quest for centres of renal transplantation which utilizes the state-of-the-art equipment to reap better prospects.
 In their search, they came across PACE Hospitals situated in Hyderabad, India.
 Compared to other renal transplantation centres, PACE Hospitals is equipped with a state-of-the-art kidney transplant facilities, centralized HIMS (Hospital Information System), round-the-clock guidance from highly qualified surgeons and physicians along with minimal waiting time for both inpatient and outpatient processes among other expertise facilities – all within affordable prices.

-Course in PACE Hospitals
+Course in the PACE Hospitals

-Upon being admitted to PACE Hospitals and undergoing necessary investigations (blood tests, kidney function tests, liver function tests and imaging tests such as abdominal ultrasonography), to evaluate the patient’s profile, the nephrology team in PACE Hospitals concurred with the Bangladeshi healthcare teams. he was found to be diagnosed with:
+Upon being admitted to PACE Hospitals and undergoing necessary investigations (blood tests, kidney function tests, liver function tests and imaging tests such as abdominal ultrasonography), to evaluate the patient’s profile, the nephrology team in PACE Hospitals concurred with the Bangladeshi healthcare teams.
+He was found to be diagnosed with:

 Kidney failure due to suspected chronic glomerulonephritis

 The increase levels of serum glutamic pyruvic transaminase (SGPT) and serum glutamic-oxaloacetic transaminase (SGOT) demonstrates liver injury.
-It can be concurred with hypoxia condition of the chronic kidney disease which increased oxidative stress stimulating liver injury.
+It can be concurred with hypoxia condition of the chronic kidney disease (CKD) which increased oxidative stress stimulating liver injury.

 The patient was found with a slightly anaemic profile which can be traced to reduction of erythropoietin (an enzyme for the bone marrow to produce red blood cells) causing anaemia.